 - Pre-approved credit arrangements.

 - 24-hour response including weekends and holidays.

-A reliable fuel supply is essential for emergency operation.
+A reliable fuel supply is essential for emergency power systems operation.
 You should arrange for fuel service in advance, ideally through your rental equipment supplier, or through another source if necessary.
 Considerations include: